pingcap/docs-dm/en/task-configuration-file-full.md

     action: Do

 # The filter rule set of tables to be migrated from the upstream database instance.
 You can set multiple rules at the same time.
-block-allow-list:                    # Use black-white-list if the DM version is earlier than v2.0.0-beta.2.
+block-allow-list:                    # Use black-white-list if the DM version is earlier than or equal to v2.0.0-beta.2.
   bw-rule-1:                         # The name of the block allow list rule.
     do-dbs: ["~^test.*", "user"]     # The allow list of upstream schemas needs to be migrated.
     ignore-dbs: ["mysql", "account"] # The block list of upstream schemas needs to be migrated.